 The bottom line is that your nonprofit can’t afford to be slow in replying to supporters.
 Show them that you’re listening by responding to their posts within a few hours.
 Even if you don’t have a solid answer to their question, it’s better to reach out immediately and say, “I don’t know, let me find out for you” than to wait too long to say anything.

 This means you need to keep a pulse on your social channels so you know when, where, and how to step in.
-Social media monitoring tools like Google Alerts, Mention, and Topsy can help you keep your ear to the ground and respond to supporters in a timely fashion.
+Social media monitoring tools like Google Alerts and Mention can help you keep your ear to the ground and respond to supporters in a timely fashion.

 2. Call Them Out